01 of 07

 Remove the Old Faucet

 Remove the old faucet by loosening the mounting nut (or nuts) on the underside of the sink.
-It helps to have a basin wrench to work in this tight space, but otherwise, you can use tongue-and-groove pliers.
+It helps to have a basin wrench to work in this tight space, but channel-lock pliers will also work.
 Once the nut is loosened, unthread it all the way by hand, then pull the faucet up and away from the top of the sink.
+If the faucet has an attached sprayer, disconnect the nut holding the sprayer hose to the faucet, as well as the mounting nut holding the sprayer tailpiece to the sink.

-Clean the top of the sink to remove any stains left at the base of the faucet.
-Chances are the footprint of the new faucet will be different and the more you clean the top of the sink the better it will look.Continue to 4 of 7 below.
+With faucet and sprayer removed, clean the top deck of the sink to remove any stains left at the base of the faucet.
+Chances are the footprint of the new faucet will be different and the better you clean the top of the sink, the better it will look.Continue to 4 of 7 below.

 04 of 07